miklevin/MikeLev.in/index.md

 Hey folks, I'm an [SEO](https://www.pcmag.com/picks/the-best-seo-tools) who [writes ***for*** AI](https://moz.com/blog/bing-and-bard-feature-timeline), but not ***with AI***, keeping my mind sharp and those muscles from atrophying.
 My name is my website and it reads the same upside down.
-So it is my name, my brand, my web address, and my magic trick by way of introduction.
-Hello, it's nice to meet you.

-I plan on putting nothing less than that level of creativity into every single piece of writing, coding, and social warror'ing I do, and I do a lot of all three.
-The writing you'll experience [here](/blog/) is a mix of SEO, AI, Linux, and the occasional comicbook reference.
-The coding you'll find [here](https://github.com/miklevin) where I'm very green, but then my soical warrior'ing is [here](https://twitter.com/miklevin) where I'm very blue.
+Tap your creative subconscious and write more, not less.
+Start journaling today.
+I'll show you how.

 ## Da Ba Dee Da Ba Daaaaahhh Splat!